This blog post started out as EPP essentials, but truthfully, these are items I use frequently for both foundation AND paper piecing!!

 I also find that I don’t need to use beeswax or thread conditioner with Aurifil.
 I was really concerned about beeswax melting in the car…that made me really nervous.

 If you are new to EPP or FPP, I really like 50wt thread for piecing.
-It really blends into the fabric!
+It really blends into the fabric, and this makes the blocks lie flatter!
 Bonus, it can also be used for top quilting 😉

 I adore these needles for EPP!!!